Graduate School Overview

 Teaching Assistant System

-By assisting a class as teaching assistants (TAs), students can learn pedagogical methods directly from faculty members and be rewarded for their work.
-Together with ICU's scholarship programs, the TA system provides graduate students with financial support for their research activities.
+By assisting a class as teaching assistants (TAs), graduate students can learn pedagogical methods directly from faculty members while earning remuneration.
+The TA system provides graduate students with financial support for their research activities and contributes to enriching and maintaining meticulous undergraduate education at ICU.

 Careers